corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/deploy/env-prod-test.md

 *Network Authentication*

-* The Corda Node may be deployed behind the inner DMZ (no access to the Internet)
+* The Corda node may be deployed behind the inner DMZ (no access to the Internet)
 * The Bridge Server may reside on a VM in front of the inner DMZ  (not addressable from the Internet)
 * The Corda Float may reside on a VM in the Outer DMZ (directly addressable from the Internet)